Faton6/GitSearch/README.md

 To execute the unit test suite set ``RUN_TESTS = True`` in ``src/constants.py`` and run ``python gitsearch.py``.
 The script will invoke ``pytest`` and exit without performing any scans.

+## 📊 Generating reports
+Two HTML report formats can be produced from previously stored scan results.
+Open ``config.json`` and set create_report to "yes", start-date, end-date and type of report - technical or business.

+After this run gitsearch container and you will get report at the  ``src.reports`` folder.